 “that what friends are for” topped the billboard hot 100 in janaury 1986 and went on to win best pop performance by a duo or group and song of the year at the 1987 grammy awards. it was this commercial and critical success that the song was touted as the anthem for the fight against aids. and while it’s cultural impact could not be overstated, for many already deeply who were already in the thralls of the AIDS crisis, several songs served as comfort in the era of AIDS. there were many songs that soundtracked the aids epidemic before and after “that’s what friends are for.”

-patti labelle’s 1977 single “you are my friend” and 1979 sylvester’s brilliant cover, were musical forms of solace for black and brown queer and trans folks during the onset of the epidemic – years before it was even given a name. other songs released years before the epidemic also served as anthems of survival. bette midler’s “friends,” a song that garnered her rousing applause when she performed it in bathhouses in the early 1970’s and gloria gaynor’s 1979 #1 dance-floor romper “i will survive.” all of these songs that pre-dated the onset AIDS took on a deeper meaning for gay men who were witnessing and experiencing the harrowing early years of AIDS.
+patti labelle’s 1977 single “you are my friend” and 1979 sylvester’s brilliant cover, were musical forms of solace for black and brown queer and trans folks during the onset of the epidemic – years before it was even given a name. other songs released years before the epidemic also served as anthems of survival. gloria gaynor’s 1979 #1 dance-floor romper “i will survive,” which was ubiquitous with the height of the disco movement, is among the songs that pre-dated the onset of AIDS but eventually took on a much deeper meaning for gay men who were witnessing and experiencing the harrowing early years of AIDS.

 by 1990 several artists recorded and released songs that were explicitly (or somewhat explicitly) about AIDS or about the immense pain that accompanies loss. these songs include cyndi lauper’s “boy blue,” prince’s “sign o’ the times”, willie colon’s “el gran varon,” boogie down productions’ “jimmy,”, “all you need is love” by the JAMS and “is anybody out there” by british pop group frankie goes to hollywood. one of the first songs to explicitly mention the word AIDS was the queen of paradise garage gwen guthrie’s “can’t love you tonight.” released in 1988, a few months before the historic government mass mailing of the “understanding AIDS pamphlets. a remix of the song was even titled “the surgeon general’s funky 4/4 beat”